niiima/react-18-cra-template/README.md

 Upgrade to the latest React 18 release
 Switch to the [New root API](https://github.com/reactwg/react-18/discussions/5 "Replacing render with createRoot")

-> Note: React 18 is a major version of React.
-As any major version will have, there are semantic changes that may impact your app

     // Before
 	import { render } from 'react-dom';
 	const container = document.getElementById('app');